 Today, multiple randomized controlled trials have demonstrated the efficacy and safety of comfrey preparations.
 Mainly for the topical treatment of pain and swelling of muscles and joints in degenerative arthritis.
 Also acute myalgia in the back, sprains, contusions and strains after sports injuries and accidents

 Uses: Bruises – strains – regeneration of cartilage.
 Also healing of bones.

 Parts used: Leaves (internally and externally in various preparations)

-Habitat: Uncultivated ground hedgerows and field edges throughout British isles Europe and Asia
+Habitat: Rough ground, hedges and field edges in the British isles Europe and Asia

 Chemistry: allantoin mucilage gum tannin’s alkaloids resin inulin